brianhigh/envh543/ex0618prob2d.md

 ### Summarize results

 Print the accumulated statistics with `summary()` and `plot()`.
-Report the median of the means with a 95% credible interval (CI95).
+Report the median of the means with a 95% confidence interval (CI95).

 ```r